 Hybrid

-Our latest State of Agile Marketing Report found that while 21% of marketers use Kanban and another 23% prefer Scrum, the clear winner is actually the hybrid approach used by 34%.
+Our latest State of Agile Marketing Report found that while 25% of marketers use Kanban and another 25% prefer Scrum, 25% actually cherish the hybrid approach.
 This (shockingly) combines aspects of both Scrum and Kanban to better match the needs of teams who face problems with either framework on their own.
 Because there’s no single hybrid framework, there’s no single way to approach process improvement.
 But luckily there are some techniques any Agile marketing team can rely on.

-But why are hybrid approaches so popular with marketers?
+So why are hybrid approaches that popular with marketers?
 Put simply, Kanban was originally developed for improving manufacturing processes, while Scrum was designed for software development.
 So it’s hardly surprising that neither is a perfect fit for the unique challenges marketers face.
 But by combining elements of both, marketers are able to craft something that suits their needs extremely well.

 Before exploring some universal process improvement steps you can take, why don't you check is bad processes are eating up your marketing budget?